mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 ### (optional) Content Security Policy for defense in depth

-The previous two steps are all you need to prevent Stripe.
-For additional protection, my site leverages [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) to restrict
+The previous two steps are sufficient to prevent Stripe's tracking.
+For additional protection, apply [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP) to restrict Stripe to your payment pages.

-{{< img src="stripe-csp.png" alt="Collage of previous users reports about this behavior" maxWidth="815px" caption="TODO" >}}
+Here's what it looks like for my app:

+{{< img src="stripe-csp.png" alt="Screenshot of CSP headers on my payment page vs. a normla page" maxWidth="815px" caption="[Portfolio Rebalancer](https://assetrebalancer.com) uses per-page [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent Stripe from loading anywhere in the app except the payment page." >}}

-It's a bit tricky to implement per-page policies for CSP on a single-page app because the browser, by default, won't query the server for new policies when the user navigates to a new page.
-In order to force a policy refresh, I use Vue's [`beforeRouteEnter`](https://router.vuejs.org/guide/advanced/navigation-guards.html#in-component-guards) guard on my payment page to force a new HTTP request.
+It's a bit tricky to implement per-page CSP in a single-page app because the browser, by default, won't query the server for new policies when the user navigates to a new page.
+To force a policy refresh, I use Vue's [`beforeRouteEnter`](https://router.vuejs.org/guide/advanced/navigation-guards.html#in-component-guards) guard on my payment page to force a new HTTP request when the page loads.

 ```javascript
 beforeRouteEnter(to, from) {